sanchitgupta001/MERNAppDevelopment/README.md

 For Billing feature implementation using credit/debit cards, we have used **stripe** module in the backend and **react-stripe-checkout** module on the react side.

+For Email service, we are using Send Grid.
+For more info, visit http://sendgrid.com/